 This toddler science experiment teaches how baking soda and vinegar react, while making a colorful art project.
 Your toddler won’t believe their eyes!

-SCIENCE IN THE KITCHEN
+LEARNING SCIENCE IN THE KITCHEN

 Science and the kitchen have always been linked in my mind, especially when it comes to baking.
 Science experiments for toddlers are so important because science compliments their natural curiosity, and teaches them important life skills like problem-solving, perseverance, and trial and error.